Source: Investigators examine ideology of Texas gunman

 Andria Gaither, the assistant manager at the Tommy Hilfiger clothing store, said Sunday she was at the back of the store Saturday afternoon when she saw two young girls trying to hide in a dressing room.
 At first, she thought they were playing.
 Then she heard one say shots were being fired.

-Gaither looked around to see customers and the store manager running to the back of the business.
+Gaither looked around to see customers and the store manager running to the back of the store.
 Eventually, Gaither and the others ran out a back door.

 “As soon as I got outside the back of the store, you could hear the shooting,” Gaither said Sunday.
 “It was so loud.
 I’d never ever heard anything like that in my life.
 It was deafening."